When is Cameron Norrie playing at French Open 2023?

 Carlos Alcaraz is the number one seed in the Men’s French Open tournament.
 Following a dominant start to the season, Alcaraz has been heavily tipped to be only the fifth man since 2005 to claim the French Open title.
 After missing the Australian Open in January, the 20-year-old US Open champions went on to win four of his next six tournaments, including his home competition in Madrid.

-Novak Djokovic is the third seed at the tournament, after Daniil Medvedev, and Norrie is also joined in the first round by fellow Britons Jack Draper and Dan Evans, who is currently playing the Australian Thanasi Kokkinakis.
+Novak Djokovic is the third seed at the tournament, after Daniil Medvedev who comes in second.
+Norrie is now the only British star left in the tournament.
+Dan Evans was defeated in his first round match against Thanasi Kokkinakis while Jack Draper was forced to retire in the second set of his match against Tomas Etcheverry due to a shoulder injury.